FedGIT/TarkovDLSS4/README.md

 Step 2: **Download DDU**

 Step 3: Reboot into safe mode -

-Access The Windows Recovery Environment - Hold shift on your keyboard while performing a restart within windows and hold it down until you see you PCs or Windows 11 splash screen
+To Access The Windows Recovery Environment - Hold shift on your keyboard while performing a restart within windows and hold it down until you see you PCs or Windows 11 splash screen